olaniyan4m/Thenga-Project/PWA_BUILDER_CORRECT_IMPLEMENTATION.md

 - **Scope Extensions**: Simple format that PWA Builder expects
 - **File Structure**: Correct `sw.js` placement and registration

-Your Pezela apps should now pass PWA Builder validation! 🚀
+Your Thenga apps should now pass PWA Builder validation! 🚀

 The key was following the **exact documentation format** you provided:
 - `typeof navigator.serviceWorker !== 'undefined'`